shivamchoudhary/w4119/hmwk2/README.txt

 the port numbers of the source and destination and not the full IP address.
 #The receiver sends back the ack of the packet it has correctly recieved.I have
 tested the sender with around 3MB files (around 5000+ Segments).
+#After completion it prints the statistics on the sender side.
+#Please exit with Control-C.
 _______________________________________________________________________________

 *Known Limitations: